6. The Statue & the Stone

 The Stone – 2nd Coming

-The Messiah returns to destroys the fourth kingdom and then He establishes the Father’s kingdom on earth for 1,000 years.
+The Messiah returns to destroy the fourth kingdom and then He establishes the Father’s kingdom on earth for 1,000 years.

 Dan 2:34-35 Dan 7:26-27